Bubbers/Bubba-3D/README.md

 #Bubba-3D!
-This is a small game engine programmed in C++ using Glut and Glew.
+This is a small 3D-engine programmed in C++ using Glut and Glew.
 Managed by cmake.
 Originally implemented as a school project, now extended for fun!